akka/akka/akka-docs-dev/rst/scala/stream-design.rst

 The semantics of stream recovery
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A recovery element (i.e. any transformation that absorbs an ``onError`` element and turns that into more data elements or normal stream completion) acts as a bulkhead that confines a stream collapse to a given region of the flow topology.
+A recovery element (i.e. any transformation that absorbs an ``onError`` signal and turns that into possibly more data elements followed normal stream completion) acts as a bulkhead that confines a stream collapse to a given region of the flow topology.
 Within the collapsed region buffered elements may be lost, but the outside is not affected by the failure.

 This works in the same fashion as a ``try``–``catch`` expression: it marks a region in which exceptions are caught, but the exact amount of code that was skipped within this region in case of a failure might not be known precisely—the placement of statements matters.